Code of Ethics and Community Agreements

 Financial Accessibility & Ticketing Equity:

-We hold space for BIPOC practitioners, artists, and facilitators in all of our community hubs, including:
+We hold space for practitioners, artists, and facilitators of all color, heritage, and ethnicity within our community hubs, including:

 ✦ The Healing Village (bodyworkers, energy healers, and holistic practitioners)